bolderflight/statistics/README.md

 # Installation

 ## Arduino
 Use the Arduino Library Manager to install this library or clone to your Arduino/libraries folder.
-The library is added as:
+Additionally, the [Bolder Flight Systems Circular Buffer library must be installed](https://github.com/bolderflight/circle_buf).
+This library is added as:

 ```C++
 #include "statistics.h"